 Once he arrived and invited her in, she pulled out the gun and fired at him three times.
 The first two shots missed, but the third went through his lungs, spleen, esophagus, stomach, and liver.

 Warhol fell to the ground and was taken to the hospital, where he was pronounced dead.
-Doctors were able to perform an emergency surgery which resurrected him.
+Doctors were able to perform an emergency surgery that resurrected him.
 Still, he never fully recovered and had to wear a surgical corset for the remainder of his life.

 So who is the would-be assassin and why did she shoot one of history’s most cherished artists?